How to Effectively Teach Interventions for Sepsis

-Despite an increased focus on preventing infection, sepsis continues to be a leading cause of in-hospital death.
-For those sepsis patients who enter via the emergency department (ED), approximately half are transported there by EMS.2 Because of this, EMS plays an integral part in identifying sepsis early and administering antibiotics.
+Despite an increased focus on preventing infection, sepsis continues to be a leading cause of in-hospital death.1 For those sepsis patients who enter via the emergency department (ED), approximately half are transported there by EMS.2 Because of this, EMS plays an integral part in identifying sepsis early and administering antibiotics.

-In the last few years, the Surviving Sepsis Campaign has pushed to identify sepsis early and begin rapid treatment to decrease mortality.4 One study by Greenville County EMS (GCEMS) in South Carolina found that antibiotic therapy within the first hour of severe sepsis recognition contributed to an eighty percent survival rate.5 These findings motivated the GCEMS system to develop an assessment and treatment protocol for paramedics and EMTs in the field.
+In the last few years, the Surviving Sepsis Campaign has pushed to identify sepsis early and begin rapid treatment to decrease mortality.4 One study by Greenville County EMS (GCEMS) in the USA found that antibiotic therapy within the first hour of severe sepsis recognition contributed to an eighty percent survival rate.5 These findings motivated the GCEMS system to develop an assessment and treatment protocol for paramedics and EMTs in the field.
 When applied, this protocol resulted in the lowest patient mortality due to sepsis in the hospital system’s history.

 The GCEMS experience points to an opportunity for other EMS systems to make a large impact.